Federer–Nadal rivalry: Grand Slam tournament titles

 As of 2023, Nadal has won 22 Grand Slam titles, ahead of Federer's 20.
 Federer's Grand Slam tournament titles include 11 on hard courts, 8 on grass, and 1 on clay, while Nadal's Grand Slam titles include 14 on clay, 6 on hard courts, and 2 on grass.

-Nadal is the youngest male in the Open Era to win the Career Grand Slam.
 Federer has won a Career Grand Slam (winning all four majors at least once), while Nadal was the second person to achieve Double Career Grand Slam (winning all four majors at least twice) in the Open Era after Djokovic.